-One of the troublesome aspects of this Marathon are working out which games actually came next, considering many weren’t released in English for many, many years.
-Generally we go by English release dates and interweave the original Japanese release dates whenever necessary and possible, but sometimes it becomes obvious that we’re just being arbitrary.
+One of the troublesome aspects with organizing this Marathon is working out which games actually came “next,” considering many weren’t released in English for many, many years.
+Generally we go by English release dates and interweave the original Japanese release dates only whenever necessary, but sometimes it becomes obvious that we’re just being arbitrary.
 For example, take this not-Final Fantasy game, The Final Fantasy Legend.
 We’ll talk about its origins more in a moment, but in Japan, this game came out in 1989, before FFIII.
 Meanwhile in the west, it came out in 1990, after FFIII came out in Japan, but decades before FFIII came out in the west!
 To make matters worse, we didn’t get to this game until after much later in the Marathon!
 In the end, I had to pick a slot and put my foot down!

-Final Fantasy Legend is a series of three Nintendo Gameboy games created by Akitoshi Kawazu, the creator of FF2.
-The first two games show that line of descent very strongly, though the third is… weird.
+Final Fantasy Legend is a series of three Nintendo Gameboy games created by Akitoshi Kawazu, the creator of FFII.
+The first two games show that line of descent very strongly, though the third does… not.
 The games were called SaGa in Japan and some of the later games in that series were imported as SaGa, but not the original trilogy.
 The first three games were called “Final Fantasy” purely for marketing reasons, and are only in the Marathon on nomenclature merits.
 But play them we did.

-FFL1, technically “The Final Fantasy Legend” was the first game in the Marathon played in both its original medium (the original GB cart), and the original form, since it was the first game played in the Marathon that was not a remake (by the time we got around to playing FFLI, we had played FFIV, FFIV:TAY and FFIII, in that order, all remakes).
-FFLI does have a remake, but was a Wonderswan game, it was never released in English.
+FFLI (technically “The Final Fantasy Legend” but darned if I’m going to abbreviate a “The” doesn’t recur in the sequels) was the first game in the Marathon played in both its original medium (the original GB cart), and the original form, since it was the first game played in the Marathon that was not a remake (by the time we got around to playing FFLI, we had played FFIV, FFIV:TAY and FFIII, in that order, all remakes).
+FFLI does have a remake, but it’s a Wonderswan game, and so it was never released in English (Ed. the remake would later be fan-translated, but only well after our playthrough of the original).
 FFLI was also the first game in the Marathon that I had played in the past, though I had never beaten it and Kyle and never played it at all.
 Generally, if one of us has played a game in this Marathon, it’s Kyle, but I grew up with the three Game Boy games, so this Journals comes from a pre-informed position peppered with his insights.

 “The Tower in the centre of the world leads to paradise…” That’s apparently all the incentive our player-generated players need to pack up their gear and attempt to storm the place, and given how they seem to forget the whole “paradise” thing until the last few lines of the game, well, let’s just say that I could say a few words if I cared to.
 Nevertheless, the prompt is a nice incentive for the player, and very different from the typical RPG fare, with a strong mythic tone.